Home

 • Ask your customers to identify where they see your performance and your competitors' performance.

-By using competitive intelligence you will develop an understanding of what your customers value, and how you and your competitors rank.
-Then you need to develop your offensive and defensive tactics:
+By using competitive intelligence you will develop an understanding of what your customers value and be better able to develop a value based sales approach.

 1. If you are the market leader; you typically have the largest market share, you lead with new product introductions, and you have the highest value brand.